THE DRAGON OF WANTLEY:

 What seems likely to have occurred is that the name Deepcar, though it denotes principally the former lake by the river and only recently the village which has grown above it and up the hillside, actually emanates from a place up this hillside, at a point where it ceases to be so steep and nearly levels off, before resuming the climb up to Townend Common.
 This is Carr Head, which fairly obviously has the meaning ‘the top of the stony hill’; as exactly paralleled in Car Head on the opposing hill of Hunshelf, further up the Little Don valley above Stocksbridge; this site being even higher up the hillside than is its Deepcar counterpart, with no evidence of a former marsh below.
 The Deepcar Carr Head hardly can mean ‘the top of the marsh’, since the marsh would have ended at the edge of the plain before the hill starts.
 This understanding is confirmed by placenaming elsewhere: at both Wibsey in Yorkshire and Thornhill (by Bamford) in Derbyshire, the area at the foot of a steep bank is named Carr Bottom — and, furthermore, in neither place is there any marshland.
 Even if there were any at these locations, this naming would make no sense in terms of marshland, since a road by it could not even be in the marsh, let alone somehow at the bottom of it.

 In any case, in the era of Gaelic naming there would have been no marsh at Deepcar for placenaming to indicate.
 The lake still would have been there.
 It’s telling that whereas namings at the lakebed in terms of a lake are all Gaelic, the namings here denoting marshland were from a time after Gaelic had ceased to be spoken, to be replaced by Welsh (Brittonic language was a later offshoot of proto-Celtic than was Gaelic).
 Not being what they seem are two curious namings, Midge Hall and Mangle Row (the former an extant farmhouse on the edge of the lakebed situated below and on the right as nowadays you come into Deepcar from Sheffield on the Manchester Road; the latter a now demolished terrace a hundred yards further along on the other side of Manchester Road, on the former lake bank).
-Midge Hall on the face of it having a meaning simply of ‘small house’ (as in smidgen), is a name hardly befitting the substantial range of the buildings on the site compared to the tiny size of most houses of old; and Mangle Row locally is an appelation lamely accounted for by a supposed outdoor communal mangle (which would have to have had miraculous mechanical survival powers to be functional after just a few years in the elements, never mind for generations).
+Midge Hall on the face of it having a meaning simply of ‘small house’ (as in smidgen), is a name hardly befitting the substantial range of the buildings on the site compared to the tiny size of most houses of old; and Mangle Row, the local vernacular for a short terrace, Wharncliffe View, demolished in 1965, lamely accounted for by a supposed outdoor communal mangle.
+[Apart from being a pretty silly, ephemeral supposed basis of an appellation, a mangle would not have fitted in what a photo from 1924 reveals to be a very narrow central alleyway (not if anyone were either to be able to pass it or work it), and, furthermore, would not be easily seen by passers-by — destroying the viability of a naming from the start.]
 Both are obvious English-speakers’ rationalisations of the same Welsh construction mign dol, pronounced MIGen-dol, ‘bog meadow’.
-Now, if a naming of the area of the confluence in terms of a lake was replaced by a naming in terms of marshland, then it would have been in Welsh.
-With no possible Welsh derivation apparent for Deepcar, and with a lake being a feature that would have screamed out for naming, then Deepcar at root must be a pre-Welsh naming: a Gaelic derivation, and one that cannot be from ‘marsh’.
+Now, if a naming of the area of the confluence in terms of a lake was replaced, as the lake gave way to marsh, by a naming in terms of marshland, then theis would take us into later, Britonnic-speaking times: the appellation would have been in Welsh.
+With no possible Welsh derivation apparent for Deepcar, and with a lake being a feature that would have screamed out for naming and in still more ancient times, then Deepcar at root must be a pre-Welsh naming: a Gaelic derivation, and with not a marsh but a lake present, one that cannot be from ‘marsh’.

 ‘Stony hill’ would have been an accurate description of the hill at or below Carr Head, because the Waldershelf hillside down to the Don originally, before it was fully cleared for farming, would have been strewn with boulders from the extensive millstone grit outcrop (crags) along the ridge at the summit of the hillside.
 The skyline today is a very different, jagged one, in the wake of very extensive 18th and 19th century quarrying; so that it no longer mirrors the Wharncliffe Crags atop the opposing hillside.
 The particularly steep final part of the Waldershelf hillside as it falls to the former lakebed / Don floodplain would have been long left un-cleared through being just too high a gradient to be of value as farmland in comparison to that at and above Carr Head.
-[Confirming that a Gaelic root here is apposite, the two other placenames at Carr Head are both from Gaelic.
-Cull Row, from Gaelic cuil, ‘nook’, indicates the levelling out of the steep hill at this point before it again steepens.
-Sibbering Row is named after a field (the ‘-ing’ suffix) down to the Little Don river, at the point where the valley is at its narrowest: Gaelic seamhas, the root of the Scottish surname Shivers, means ‘a narrow place’ re a river.]
+[Evidence that a Gaelic root here is apposite, another placename at Carr Head also appears to be gaelic in origin: the only derivation thus far found for Sibbering Row is from this being the point where the valley is at its narrowest.
+Gaelic seamhas, the root of the Scottish surname Shivers, means ‘a narrow place’ re a river.
+The appellation would apply to the field (the attached, much later –ing suffix) from here down to the Little Don.
+I had thought that Cull Row also might be from Gaelic — cuil, ‘nook’, indicatings the levelling out of the steep hill at this point — but the moniker appears to be from the Cull family who lived in these cottages.]
 Given the naming Carr Head, then the particularly steep hill leading up to it could be dubbed ‘deep’, to provide the construction ‘deep carr’; which, sound-wise, would be a seeming right though actually misconstrued take on the otherwise incomprehensible name down below at the river confluence, of Dobharchu.
 So it would be that ‘do-ar-ku’ became ‘deeop-k-‘.